 What is the difference between an SEO and Digital Marketing Manager?

-So, in a nutshell the difference between an SEO and a digital marketing manager is that the latest has a wider range of skills and knowledge and can design and execute a complete and comprehensive digital marketing strategy which goes beyond SEO.
+So, in a nutshell, the difference between an SEO and a digital marketing manager is that the latest has a wider range of skills and knowledge and can design and execute a complete and comprehensive digital marketing strategy that goes beyond SEO.